digital-raven/raven/README.md

 Raven can do a lot as an operating system, but the [user-guide](./docs/user-guide.md) details its intentions and considerations as a product.
 Start there.

-But of note are the general approaches to installing Raven.
-Precise instructions are provided in the [user-guide](./docs/user-guide.md).

-1. A flashdrive with Raven pre-installed.
-The developer provides these upon request for a cost.
-They're not expensive.
-Email the developer to inquire.
-2. Install it yourself to a personal drive.

 Raven's code contains references to unfree software, but the exact source code in this repository is licensed under GPLv2.
+Unfree software is not installed by default.

 ## User Expectations